 You will have to pay a tax of around €10.00 at the nearest bank branch after making your application, then take proof of this payment (the stamped receipt from the bank) back to the Oficina de Extranjeros.
 That completes the application process.

-3) Collect NIE number after a few days
+3) Collect NIE number immediately or after a few days

-After you have submitted your NIE application you will be given an official receipt (resguardo) and a date after which you can return to collect your NIE document.
+After you have submitted your NIE application you will be given an official receipt (resguardo) and a time / date after which you can return to collect your NIE document.
 In some places you can collect your NIE number immediately, in other places it might be a couple of days later, or a couple of weeks – the police station will tell you.
 The time it takes varies by region and time of the year.
 Generally speaking it seems that places where there are not many foreigners requesting NIE numbers deliver quicker, in some cases immediately (for example the city of Segovia).

 You do not have to collect your NIE in person – anyone can collect it for you if they have the official receipt or resguardo you were given when you submitted your application.